NuevoFoundation/workshops/content/english/pygame-pong/activity-2.md

 {{% notice tip %}}

-<h5>Try using different RGB values to see the effect of color changes on the game's objects.</h5>
+Try using different RGB values to see the effect of color changes on the game's objects.

 {{% /notice %}}